 How does the Government Borrow Money?

-A bond essentially allows an investor (you), to purchase the bond for a fixed amount of money today (e.g. £1,000), with the promise that you will receive a higher payment at some point in the future (e.g. £1,050).
+A bond essentially allows an investor (you) to buy it for a fixed amount today (e.g., £1,000), with the promise of receiving a higher payment in the future (e.g., £1,050).

 How Much Interest does the UK pay on its Debt?